adpeace/boilerio/README.md

-# Heating control

-BoilerIO is a software thermostat.
+# The BoilerIO Software Thermostat

-An installation of BoilerIO can control heating in a zone of your home.
+BoilerIO can control heating in a zone of your home.
 Code is provided here to connect with Danfoss RF receivers though other implementations could easily be added, and to receive temperature updates over MQTT in a format described later in this README.

 This has been tested with the Danfoss RF transciever code in the thermostat.git repository at https://github.com/adpeace/thermostat.git.